happysheep0719/Sean-s-Cheat-Sheet/algorithms/graph.md

 - Draw recursion tree
     - How many levels are there?
-    - How many branches can we make from the current code
+    - How many branches can we make from the current code?
+    - Two kinds of recursion tree
+        - I. in each level, there exists only two branches, that is, to add and not to add.
+            - **base case should add to result and return**
+        - II. in each level, there exists many branches that depends on what choices are left.
+            - **base case should add to result and may not return**
 - **Tricks**
     - **inplace**
         - **split the input array into two parts** by using **`swap`**
             - `Arranged characters | Candidate characters`
         - use two resizable container respectively record the arranged charcters and candidate charcters**.
 In Java, use `StringBuilder` to record arranged characters and use `Set`/`List`/`boolean[]` to record candidates.
     - **remove duplicate**
-        - **sort the array first then use a while loop to move index **in each function call
+        - **sort the array first then use a while loop to move index ** in each function call when using recursion tree I
         - use extra space like `HashSet` in Java to record used characters in each level

 #### P1. subsets